-1. A Contractor shall keep a complete and proper set of books, accounts and financial records, consistent with internationally accepted accounting principles, which must include information that fully discloses all revenue and actual and direct expenditures liabilities for Exploitation, including capital expenditures and operating costs and such other information as will facilitate an effective audit of the Contractor’s expenditures and costs.
+1. A Contractor shall keep a complete and proper set of books, accounts and financial records, consistent with internationally accepted accounting principles, which must include information that fully discloses all revenue and actual and direct expenditures [and] liabilities for Exploitation, including capital expenditures and operating costs and such other information as will facilitate an effective audit of the Contractor’s expenditures and costs.

-[1. bis The Contractor shall keep the books, account, and records pursuant to paragraph 1 [at a place agreed between the Contractor and the [Compliance Committee]] [at a place specified in the Exploitation Contract], and shall make them available for inspection and audit in accordance with these Regulations]
+1. bis The Contractor shall keep the books, accounts, and records pursuant to paragraph 1 [at a place specified in the Exploitation Contract], and shall make them available for inspection and audit in accordance with these Regulations.[1. bis Alt.
+The Contractor shall maintain books, accounts, and records at a location specified in the Exploitation Contract.
+If circumstances require a change, the Contractor and the Compliance Committee may mutually agree on an alternative location.
+In any case, the books, accounts, and records shall be kept in a place that allows them to be readily available for inspection and audit in accordance with these Regulations.]

-2. A Contractor shall maintain maps, geological, mining and Mineral analysis reports, production records, processing records, records of sales or use of Minerals, records of port inspections, customs records, processing plant receipt data or records, environmental data, archives and samples and any other data, information and samples connected with the Exploitation activities in accordance with Standards and taking into account the Guidelines..
+2. A Contractor shall maintain [maps, geological]/[relevant maps and geological data], mining and Mineral analysis reports, production records, processing records, records of sales or use of Minerals, records of port inspections, customs records, processing plant receipt data or records, environmental data, archives and samples and any other data, information and samples connected with the Exploitation activities in accordance with Standards and taking into account the Guidelines.

-3. [A] Contractor shall keep, in good condition, a representative portion of samples or cores, as the case may be, of the Resource category from each sample collection period identified in the applicable Standard together with biological samples, obtained in the course of Exploitation until the termination of the Closure Plan.
+3. A Contractor shall keep, in good condition, a representative portion of samples or cores, as the case may be, of the Resource category, from each sample collection period identified in the applicable Standard, together with biological samples, obtained in the course of Exploitation until the termination of the Closure Plan.
 Samples shall be maintained taking into account the Guidelines, which shall provide the option for the Contractor to maintain them itself or to have such maintenance performed on its behalf in whole or in part by a third party.

-4. Upon request of the Secretary-General or [Inspectors, or Compliance Committee,]the Contractor shall deliver to the Secretary-General for analysis a portion of any sample or core obtained during the course of Exploitation activities.
+4. Upon [written] request of the Secretary-General or Inspectors, or Compliance Committee, the Contractor shall deliver to the Secretary-General for analysis a portion of any sample or core obtained during the course of Exploitation activities.

-5. A Contractor shall, subject to reasonable notice, permit full access by the Secretary-General or [Inspectors]/[Compliance Committee] to the data, information and samples.
+5. A Contractor shall, subject to reasonable notice[, and after consultation with the Sponsoring State], permit full access by the Secretary-General or [Inspectors][and]/[or][Compliance Committee] to the data, information and samples [kept or maintained by the Contractor in accordance with this regulation].